Complying with the Air Cleaner Regulation

 6. What does “industrial use” or “industrial application” mean?

 “Industrial use” or “industrial application” means the use of ozone for the following purposes and conditions: (A) purification of water in an industrial plant, water treatment facility, municipal water facility, or similar facility, and swimming pools and spas (B) the destruction of microbes on produce in an agricultural processing plant, refrigerated transport truck, or related facility (C) chemical oxidation and disinfection in the electronics, pharmaceutical, biotechnology and chemical industries (D) bleaching and other processing purposes in the pulp and paper industry (E) odor control from industrial stack gases or wastewater treatment facilities (F) odor and smoke control in the hotel industry, provided no people are physically present (G) mold remediation, provided no people are physically present (H) fire and smoke damage remediation, provided no people are physically present (I) odor control in the motor vehicle reconditioning and detailing industry, provided no people are physically present.
 Ozone generators are not permitted for use in other applications because of the risk of exposure to unhealthy levels of ozone.
+Specifically, the use of ozone-generating air cleaners in cannabis growing operations is not an exempted industrial use.

 7. What is an “in-duct system”?

 An “in-duct system” is an air cleaning device designed, marketed, and used solely as an electrically connected, fully physically integrated part of a central heating, air conditioning or ventilating system.
 Typically such systems are dependent on the HVAC system for airflow or ignition, and sometimes for power.
 Systems that merely attach to the outside of a duct or are placed at an intake or supply vent may not qualify for the in-duct exemption.
 Manufacturers with such devices should check with CARB to confirm their device’s exempt status.
+The regulation is in the process of being amended to eliminate the exemption for in-duct air cleaners, but these changes have not gone into effect.

 8. Who is required to submit an application for certification?